 Youth Leadership Forum

-The YLF-VA program seeks to empower young people with disabilities to further develop their leadership skills.
+The YLF program seeks to empower young people with disabilities to further develop their leadership skills.
 Students, serving as Delegates from communities throughout Virginia, participate in a wide range of activities and learning experiences during the four day Youth Leadership Forum set on a university campus.
 Click on any section below to expand more information, links and forms.

-The Virginia Board for People with Disabilities (VBPD) seeks students from across Virginia to serve as delegates to its Youth Leadership Forum (YLF-VA).
+The Virginia Board for People with Disabilities (VBPD) seeks students from across Virginia to serve as delegates to its Youth Leadership Forum (YLF).
 Rising high school juniors and seniors with a disability who want to become leaders in their schools and communities are strongly encouraged to apply for the honor of serving as a YLF delegate.

 Student delegates demonstrate: